 Before we head on to the EURO 2020 groups, we will quickly address a couple of practical questions below.

 Is EURO 2020 being cancelled or postponed again?

-The corona pandemic is a global problem which will also be present to some extent during the summer.
+The corona pandemic is a global problem that will also be present to some extent during the summer.
 This makes it a bit difficult to predict if the tournament potentially will be postponed for the second time.

 EURO 2020 tickets